 Disclosure of confidential information may subject the student to liability based on defamation or invasion of privacy, or HIPAA violation as well as immediate dismissal from the nursing program.

-All information provided to students for clinical assignments will be "sanitized" by removing the information one could use to identify the patient or clinical setting.
+All clinical assignments will be de-identified by removing the information one could use to identify the patient or clinical setting.
+No patient records should be removed from the clinical setting.